katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ## Videos

-You can also record and watch videos to see what went wrong with failed tests.
+You can record and watch videos to see what went wrong with failed tests.

 > Notes
 > * You can only record videos for Web UI testing.